nixzhu/Ananda/README.md

 }
 ```

-Then, we can decode a `Mastodon` as follow:
+To decode a `Mastodon` instance, use the following code:

 ```swift
 let mastodon = Mastodon.decode(from: jsonString)